andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 13 - IdentityServer4.md

 	`dotnet new console -n Client`

 1. The token endpoint at IdentityServer implements the OAuth 2.0 protocol, and you could use raw HTTP to access it.
-However, we have a client library called `IdentityModel`, that encapsulates the protocol interaction in an easy to use API.
+But here, we introduce a client library called `IdentityModel`, that encapsulates the protocol interaction in an easy to use API.
 It has extension methods for `HttpClient`.

 	Add the IdentityModel NuGet package to your client.